shaggy8871/frame/README.md

 }
 ```

-## RouteResponders
+## RouteResolvers

-Each project makes use of one or more routeResponder methods to determine how best to respond to URL requests.
+Each project makes use of one or more routeResolver methods to determine how best to respond to URL requests.

-If a project has a Routes.php file within the base directory, and a method called `routeResponder` is defined within, it will be called first.
+If a project has a Routes.php file within the base directory, and a method called `routeResolver` is defined within, it will be called first.

-The `routeResponder` method receives a Url class and expects one of the following response types:
+The `routeResolver` method receives a Url class and expects one of the following response types:

 1. The name of a controller class (as a string)
 2. A string in the format `Controller::Method` where the controller sits within the project's `Controllers/` folder